 - Projected totals is a 7% increase from 2018 which had a 177% increase from 2017.

 Are you in New York, California, or Florida?
 If so, you may have the most risk for an accessibility lawsuit.
 These three states top the chart with over 1000 lawsuits collectively.
-Each of these states also require compliance with Section 508 and WCAG.
+Each of these states also requires compliance with Section 508 and WCAG.

 Why do I need Be Accessible?

-While we aren’t going to be the whistle blower that adds you to these statistics, we will help you avoid them.
+While we aren’t going to be the whistleblower that adds you to these statistics, we will help you avoid them.
 If knowing the risk is all you needed to know, go ahead and contact us now.
 We’ll begin right away to make your website accessible and compliant with website accessibility standards and laws.

 Our team of accessibility experts will transform your website so everyone, including those with disabilities, has access to all of your information all the time.
 We will ensure your website is accessible to assistive technologies such as screen readers, has sufficient color contrast, allows for text zoom and complies with all of the other Section 508 Standards and WCAG requirements.
 We love what we do and are excited to work with you!